 results.append(name.get(source))

-parse_image_urls("blog-card__link", "img", "src")
+parse_image_urls("s-item__image-wrapper image-treatment", "img", "src")

-df = pd.DataFrame("links": results})
+df = pd.DataFrame({"links": results})

-#import library requests to send HTTP requests
+# Import the requests library to send HTTP requests

 import requests